-If you are looking for help to file probate in San Diego County, A People’s Choice is a low-cost alternative to hiring a San Diego probate attorney.
-Filing probate in San Diego can be a tricky endeavor.
-Unfortunately, this court has many unique rules and procedures that differ from the mainstream probate process in most other counties.
-As a result, filing probate in San Diego County can be difficult without some type of professional help.
-A People’s Choice has helped many self-represented people successfully file probate in San Diego.
-Furthermore, we often assist attorneys who find themselves in the middle of a probate case in San Diego, but not familiar with the San Diego probate process and the paperwork.
+If you are looking for help filing probate in San Diego County, A People’s Choice is a low-cost alternative to hiring a San Diego probate attorney.
+Unfortunately, the San Diego County court has many unique rules and procedures that differ from the probate process in other counties.
+As a result, probate can be difficult without some type of professional help.
+Luckily, A People’s Choice has helped many self-represented people successfully file probate in San Diego.
+In fact, we often assist attorneys who are not familiar with the county’s process or paperwork!
+Read on to learn more about San Diego probate and A People’s Choice.

 Local Rules to File Probate in San Diego

-All San Diego Probate matters are filed in the Probate department in the Madge Bradley Building at 1409 Fourth Avenue, San Diego, CA 92101.
-The local rules for the San Diego Probate Court can be found here.
-At the time of this writing, there are approximately 30 pages that detail San Diego’s local probate rules.
+All San Diego probate matters are filed with the Probate Department in the Madge Bradley Building at 1409 Fourth Avenue, San Diego, CA 92101.
+You can find the local rules for the San Diego Probate Court here.

 San Diego Probate Court’s Special Requirements

-Although certainly not an all-inclusive list, the following identifies some of the unique intricacies of the court when a person wants to file probate in San Diego County:
+Although certainly not an all-inclusive list, the following identifies some of the unique intricacies of the San Diego County Probate Court.
+To file probate in San Diego, you must do the following:

-- The notice to Electronic Assignment must be served on all parties with the Petition.
+- serve notice to electronic assignment on all parties

-- A special Declaration signed by the newspaper publisher must be filed regarding the newspaper publication process in addition to the standard proof of publication required by other counties.
+- file a special declaration signed by the newspaper publisher regarding the newspaper publication process in addition to the standard proof of publication required by other counties

-- A detailed list of all existing creditors must be filed with the probate Petition.
+- file a detailed list of all existing creditors

-- Dispersing the estate prior to approval of the Petition for Final Distribution creates obstacles in the last stage of the process.
+- avoid dispersing the estate prior to approval of the petition for final distribution to avoid obstacles in the last stage of the process

 Probate Examiner’s Notes for San Diego Probate Cases

-It is quite common that the hearings on finalizing a Petition for Probate or Petition for Final Distribution in San Diego probate matters often take multiple court appearances.
-In this regard, it is important to stay on top of notes posted by the probate examiner when there is a scheduled hearing.
-Furthermore, questions about the probate examiner’s notes may be made via email no earlier than two weeks before the scheduled hearing.
-The probate examiner can be emailed at CentralProbateExaminerNotes@sdcourt.ca.gov.
-Unfortunately, this is only helpful if the notes have actually been posted for review.
+Unfortunately, San Diego County Court hearings on finalizing a petition for probate or final distribution often require multiple court appearances.
+Therefore, it is important to stay on top of notes posted by the probate examiner when there is a scheduled hearing.
+Furthermore, you can ask any questions about the notes via email no earlier than two weeks before the hearing.
+You can email the San Diego County Court probate examiner at CentralProbateExaminerNotes@sdcourt.ca.gov.
 Refer to the court’s website for other rules about emailing the probate examiner.

-In conclusion, if you need help to file probate in San Diego County, contact A People’s Choice.
-Using our San Diego probate services can help to eliminate the stress and confusion out of their unique and complex probate process.
-More importantly, you will save thousands of dollars as compared to the statutory attorneys fees that probate attorneys charge.
-Call us today at 800-747-2780.
+In conclusion, if you need help filing probate in San Diego County, contact A People’s Choice.
+Our San Diego probate services can help to eliminate the stress and confusion of the county’s unique and complex process.
+More importantly, you will save thousands of dollars compared to statutory attorneys fees!
+Call us today at 800-747-2780 to learn more.